jonathan-politzki/Substack-Analysis/README.md

 # Substack Analyzer

-This repository contains scripts to fetch Substack posts from a given URL, store them, and provides a framework for analyzing them (e.g., using Gemini).
+This repository contains scripts to fetch Substack posts from a given URL, store them, analyze them using Google's Gemini AI, and create visualizations of writing patterns over time.

+## Features

+- 📥 Fetches posts from any Substack RSS feed
+- 💾 Stores posts locally in JSON format
+- 📊 Generates statistics and visualizations
+- 🤖 Analyzes writing evolution using Gemini AI
+- 🎯 Tracks themes and patterns over time

 ## Setup

 1.  **Clone the repository (or create the files as described):**
     ```bash
-    # If this were a git repo, you'd clone it.
+    git clone <repository-url>
-    # For now, ensure you have main.py, scraper.py, and requirements.txt
+    cd Substack-Analysis
     ```

 2.  **Create a virtual environment (recommended):**